 It’s a tough job market out there, but if you have the skills to be a freelance video editor, now is your time to shine.

-If you’re interested in breaking into this industry, here are some tips on how you can make your way as a freelance video editor from home.
+If you’re interested in breaking into this industry, here are some tips on how you can make your way as a freelance video editor from the comfort of your home.

 What is a freelance video editor?